Lloyd Maines: Life and career

-Maines won a Grammy Award for Best Country Album in 2003 as producer of the album Home by The Chicks' (formerly known as the Dixie Chicks).
+Maines won a Grammy Award for Best Country Album in 2003 as producer of the album Home by The Chicks (formerly known as the Dixie Chicks).
 As the father of Natalie Maines, lead singer of The Chicks, he was instrumental in bringing the current lineup of bandmates together in 1995, which jump-started their sudden popularity and change in sound.
 Susan Gibson's "Wide Open Spaces", which had been sent to Maines, proved to be a hit from their debut album, and has remained their signature song.

-As of 2020, Lloyd Maines, on guitars, has accompanied singer/songwriter Terri Hendrix live and in recordings since 1997 and her second album.
+As of 2020, Lloyd Maines, on guitars, has accompanied Hendrix, a singer/songwriter, both live and in recordings since 1997 and her second album.

-Maines has twice been inducted into the West Texas Walk of Fame — in 1993 as a member of the Maines Brothers Band and in 2012 in his own name.
+Maines has twice been inducted into the West Texas Walk of Fame—in 1993 as a member of the Maines Brothers Band and in 2012 in his own name.